ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |------|------|------|
 |`<Language_code>`|`<LanguageCode_name>`|All valid language codes can be set as value(s)|

-## Location Limitation
+## Location limitation

-A Location (`Location`) Limitation specifies whether the User has access to content with a specific Location, in case of `content/create` the parent Location is evaluated.
+A Location (`Location`) limitation specifies whether the User has access to content with a specific Location, in case of `content/create` the parent Location is evaluated.

 ### Possible values